OGGM/oggm/docs/input-data.rst

 75% of the glacier area, it is selected.
 In practice, NASADEM and COPDEM are sufficient for all but about 300 of the world's glaciers.

-These data are downloaded only when needed (i.e.: during an OGGM run) and they are stored in the ``dl_cache_dir`` directory.
+These data are downloaded only when needed (i.e. during an OGGM run) and they are stored in the ``dl_cache_dir`` directory.
 The gridded topography is then reprojected and resampled to the local glacier map.
 The local grid is defined on a Transverse Mercator projection centered over